 How to shortlist a Medical Collection Agency

-- Select an agency which does not charge extra for Address Scrub, Bankruptcy Scrub and Litigious Defaulter Scrub in its Step 1 and Step 2, these costs quickly add up.
+- Select an agency that does not charge extra for Address Scrub, Bankruptcy Scrub and Litigious Defaulter Scrub in its Step 1 and Step 2, these costs quickly add up.
 The price per account ( with 5 contacts) varies between $25 to $10.
-More accounts you buy in one go, lower the pricing is.
+The more accounts you buy in one go, the lower the pricing is.

 - Most agencies charge separately for Step 1 and Step 2 services.
 Only a few companies offer a combo package of Step 1 and Step 2, resulting in cost savings for the doctor in the range of 30% – 40% vs when you buy separately.

-- Select a medical collection agency which does both English and Spanish demands.
+- Select a medical collection agency that does both English and Spanish demands.

 50% of all medical offices who start with Step 3 initially, start using Step 1 & 2 within the first year.
-I repeat, Step 1 and Step 2 have a smaller up front cost, but they are drastically cost effective.
-Only, if a patient does not pay after Step 1 and Step 2, or you have put in enough efforts to collect money, only then assign it to Step 3 or if the account is more than 5 or 6 months old.
+I repeat, Step 1 and Step 2 have a smaller upfront cost, but they are drastically cost-effective.
+Only, if a patient does not pay after Step 1 and Step 2, or you have put in enough effort to collect money, only then assign it to Step 3 or if the account is more than 5 or 6 months old.